Vraj24/ramp/README.md

 - Run `yarn install` or `npm install`
 - Run `yarn start`
 - The server will be available in `http://localhost:3000`

+If you work locally to solve the challenge, make sure you still follow the above steps to upload the project to CodeSandbox.

 ### Special considerations